freenandes/topo-da-mente/content/note/driving.md

   - dor_cronica
 ---

 I was driving.
-I wasn't myself.
-I wanted a different focus.
+Wasn't myself.
+I wanted distraction.

-I wanted the road and the mountains as main characters, but I imagined a circus of figures.
+The road and the mountains were my set, but I imagined a circus.

-Mechas, animals, airplanes, tanks, balloons, flying saucers, massive people crushing trees with their feet.
-All of these were terrorizing me.
+Mechas, animals, airplanes, tanks, balloons, flying saucers, giraffes, cruise ships, giant people crushing trees with their feet.
+All were terrorizing me.

-I forced my head to imagine something else, but it was lost.
+I forced my head to imagine something else, but it was lost and tired.

-I tried to imagine breathing the mountain air, but it was stressful.
+I imagined breathing the mountain air.

+One.
+Two.
+Three.
+Four.
+Hold.

+Breathe out.
+Seven.
+Eight.
+Nine.
+Ten.

+It was stressful.

 I focused on driving, but the cars were menacing.

+Nothing worked.

-I was not paying attention, but she kept talking.
+I was not paying attention, but she kept talking anyway.

-I wanted to answer and I was suffocating.
-I was pushing the words, squeezing my chest.
+I wanted to reply.
+I was squeezing my chest to get something out.

-I felt like a voodoo doll with needles pushing through the ribs and perforating the mind.
+I felt like a voodoo doll with the needles pushing through and perforating my mind.

-I kept throwing some words and it became weird.
-She gave up.
+I kept throwing a few words, but it became weird, so she gave up.

 "Let's stop".
-It was a good idea.
-I accepted because I needed to flee.
+I accepted.

 We stopped at a station, finally.
-We're safe.

-It was cloudy, but I was not prepared for the cold breeze.
-I closed the door.
+It was cloudy, but I was not prepared for the cold.
+I closed the door and waited.

 "I'm going to the bathroom".
-"OK" I said, and decided to head to the café.
+"OK", I said, and decided to head to the café.
+I opened the door again and this time the wind cut my face.
+Felt alive.

-It was busy.
-People coming out, others going in.
+The café was busy.
+Hordes of people.

+It was too loud.
+The windows were foggy.
+I felt the heat.

-It was loud.
-Parts of dialogs were invading me, one by one.
-None made sense, or they didn't spark any interest.
+Pieces of dialogs were invading me.
+None made sense.

-It was so loud that my brain stopped deciphering, and voices joined to become a drone.
+It was so loud my brain stopped, and the voices became only a drone.

+It was scary and cozy.
+I was not quite sure if I was panicking or enjoying the sound.
+My heart felt irregular.